The Angel's Promise

 What the press says about it

-“A novel of cathedral proportions whose architecture and subtlety are revealed as one progresses, as one’s gaze becomes accustomed to the medieval darkness… There is an abundance of meaning and several levels of reading in this historical and detective story, metaphysical and initiatory.
-It is in the vein of Ken Follet’s bestseller, The Pillars of the Earth.
-We are spellbound.”
-Le Figaro
+“A novel of cathedral-like proportions, whose architecture and subtlety are revealed as you progress, as your gaze adjusts to the medieval twilight… There is a wealth of meaning and multiple levels of interpretation in this historical and detective story, metaphysical and initiatory.
+It is in the vein of Ken Follett’s bestseller, The Pillars of the Earth.
+You are captivated.” — Le Figaro

-“A less tortuous, more fluid historical thriller than those of Umberto Eco.
-These two parallel stories are well-crafted, with the fascinating construction of Mont Saint Michel as a backdrop…” Le Parisien
+"A less convoluted, more fluid historical thriller than those of Umberto Eco.
+These two parallel stories are well-crafted, with the fascinating construction of Mont Saint-Michel as a subtext…" Le Parisien

-“A book that mixes history, mystery, and archaeology.
-A whole procession of mysterious crimes and unspeakable secrets that draw us deep into the bowels of the sacred mountain, making this book a historical thriller of the finest vintage.”
-Ouest France
+"A book that blends history, mystery, and archaeology.
+A whole procession of mysterious crimes and unspeakable secrets draws us deep into the heart of the sacred mountain, making this book a historical thriller of the highest order." - Ouest France

-“Past, present, great history and individual destinies, spirituality and obscurantism, corpses and treasure hunts… If The Angel’s Promise is reminiscent of The Name of the Rose , the beautiful metaphysical thriller by Frédéric Lenoir and Violette Cabesos has the merit of dusting off the touristy and tiresome image of Mont Saint Michel to restore it to all its historical and religious complexity.
-Not without playing the romantic and sentimental card to the full, which brings out some particularly erudite passages particularly well… Devilishly captivating.”
+“Past, present, grand history and individual destinies, spirituality and obscurantism, corpses and treasure hunts… While The Angel’s Promise is reminiscent of The Name of the Rose , Frédéric Lenoir and Violette Cabesos’s beautiful metaphysical thriller has the particular merit of dusting off the tiresome, touristy image of Mont Saint-Michel and restoring its full historical and religious complexity.
+It also fully embraces the romantic and sentimental elements, which make certain particularly erudite passages go down especially well… Devilishly captivating.”
 France Soir

-“A scholarly thriller conceived as an archaeological treasure hunt… skillfully juggling past and present, the authors lift the veil on the techniques of cathedral builders, the origin of Celtic beliefs, monastic life in the Middle Ages, ecclesiastical deceit and the daily constraints of contemporary archaeologists… and the struggle of a monk against his guilty inclination for a beautiful healer.
-Nothing like a bouquet of impious feelings to exhale all the scents of a sacred place.
-And to restore to a tourist temple, besieged by stalls and refreshment stands, a little of its divine mystery.”
-L'Express
+“A sophisticated thriller conceived as an archaeological treasure hunt… skillfully juggling past and present, the authors unveil the techniques of cathedral builders, the origins of Celtic beliefs, monastic life in the Middle Ages, ecclesiastical deceit, and the daily constraints faced by contemporary archaeologists… and a monk’s struggle against his guilty inclination for a beautiful healer.
+Nothing evokes the very essence of a sacred place like a bouquet of unholy feelings.
+And nothing restores to a tourist temple, besieged by shops and bars, a little of its divine mystery.”
+L’Express